dark-tulip/dark-tulip/README.md

 - 👋 Hi, I’m @dark-tulip
-- 👀 Test Engineer, Java/Selenide (next to -> Software Engineer in Test)
+- 👀 Test Engineer, Java/Selenide (moving to Software Engineer in Test)
 - 🌱 Currently learning on AUPET and like to practice on Stepik.org
 - 📫 How to reach me darktulip28@gmail.com